Round Mountain · Maintenance Program

 Targeted Goat Grazing

-Beginning October 2025, a herd of 100–300 goats & sheep will maintain Round Mountain’s shaded fuel break — lowering ladder fuels with low‑impact seasonal browsing.
+Beginning October 2025, a herd of 200+ goats & sheep maintains Round Mountain’s shaded fuel break — lowering ladder fuels through low-impact seasonal browsing, with no chainsaws, tractor tracks, or smoke.

 Fuel reduction